 1980 saw the Museum overhead powered by a Mercury Arc Rectifier which utilised power from the National Grid.
 The Paxman Engine previously used to generate the 550v DC power was reduced to standby use only.

 The 17th May 1981 marked a momentous occasion for the museum.
-Regular Trolleybus operation commenced using the new roadway down to woodside.
+Regular Trolleybus operation commenced using the new roadway as far as Woodside.

 1984 - Modern Silicon Rectifier Commissioned